hala-sdev/SmartDoc/README.md

 # 📄 SmartDoc: Your AI-Powered Document Assistant

-SmartDoc is a user-friendly Streamlit web app that helps you interact intelligently with PDF documents.
-It allows you to extract text, translate it into Arabic, summarize content, and even ask AI-powered questions — all from your browser.
+SmartDoc is a user-friendly Streamlit web app that helps you interact with PDF documents and apply several functions to them.
+It allows you to extract text, translate it into Arabic, summarize content, and even ask AI-powered questions related to your document.

 ## Features